-The Survale 2016 Candidate Experience Survey is out and the results are intriguing.
+The Survale Candidate Experience Survey is out and the results are intriguing in that most organizations don’t measure candidate experience.
 While 80% said that Candidate experience was important to very important to their recruiting results, a full 54% of those HR and recruiting professionals surveyed indicated they have no formal process to measure candidate experience and improve it.

 What’s more, for those who do measure the candidate experience process, methods and timing are all over the board.
 This is not surprising.
 While much attention and interest follows the topic of candidate experience, there is as much confusion around what candidate experience is, how to measure it and what the value is for doing so.

 There is much good information out there about the value and importance of candidate experience from Survale, The Talent Board and others.
 Yet the Survale survey reveals the pulse of everyday recruiters when it comes to the topic.

 The good news, is that by using tools like Survale, organizations can add structure, data and tools for managing and improving candidate satisfaction very easily.